 The 12-month, full-time professional program in energy economics at Rice is designed to educate aspiring leaders in the energy sector.
 You’ll gain the skills necessary to provide insightful analysis of energy markets so that you can help companies make sound decisions in business development.

 Offered in Houston, the energy capital of the world, this program will allow you to work closely with industry partners through the Center for Energy Studies.
-You’ll learn from reputable scholars as you take program electives and gain a more specialized understanding of specialized fields.
+You’ll learn from reputable scholars as you take elective courses and gain a more specialized understanding of specialized fields.

 The curriculum consists of 40 credit hours that will take you around 12 months to complete, with some courses meant to be taken over the summer months.
 Courses are graduate-level with an internship and practicum taking place over the final session.